John Vesser

 John Martin Vesser (October 1, 1900 – March 20, 1996) was an American football player, coach of football and basketball, and college athletics administrator.
-He served as the head football coach at Idaho State University for nine seasons during 1941–1951.
+He served as the head football coach at Idaho State University for nine seasons, from 1941 to 1951.

 Biography

 Vesser was born in 1900 in Coeur d'Alene, Idaho.
 He played college football for Idaho, and was on the West squad for the inaugural East–West Shrine Game in December 1925.
 Vesser then played professionally for the Los Angeles Wildcats and the Chicago Cardinals.